 Board of Directors

 Susan Cohen was born in Brooklyn, New York, to non-Deaf parents who raised her and her younger siblings in a traditional Conservative Jewish household where the family celebrated the holidays and kept kosher.
 Not having the Hebrew education that her siblings had, her desire to learn about her Jewish heritage, Hebrew and Jewish spirituality led her to completing her synagogue’s Adult B’nai Mitzvah program.
-In addition to leading its Deaf Access Committee, she participated on its Search Committee for the synagogue's first Program Director and on her daughters' Confirmation Committee.
+As an active participant of Temple Beth Ami, she and other Deaf members founded the synagogue’s Deaf Access Committee, participated on the Search Committee for the synagogue's first Program Director and served on two of her daughters' Confirmation Committee.
 After their children completed their religious school education at Temple Beth Ami, she and her husband left behind 18 wonderful years of synagogue membership to give greater attention to Washington Society of Jewish Deaf.
-She served on the WSJD Board of Directors as its secretary for two terms from 2011-2017.
+She served on the WSJD Board of Directors as its secretary for two terms from 2011-2017 prior to becoming its President.
+In 2013, at the Jewish Deaf Congress Conference, Susan was the recipient of the Henry and Anna Plapinger Award, which honors a Jewish Deaf Adult who has contributed outstanding service to the Jewish Deaf Community for over ten years.
 In retrospect, she says, “I enjoy being an active part of the WSJD team, building ruach (spirit), and bringing together the community for shared learning opportunities."
-Susan is the Project Coordinator of the Maryland Deaf Culture Digital Library and Head of Adult Services/Services to the Deaf and Hard of Hearing Community for the Montgomery County Public Libraries.
-She and her husband, Jeff Cohen are proud of their two grown non-deaf daughters, son-in-law, and sweet fur granddog who they enjoy spoiling.
-She and her husband, Jeff enjoy traveling and discovering new ventures together.
+Susan is the current Coordinator of the Maryland Deaf Culture Digital Library and Head of Adult Services/Services to the Deaf and Hard of Hearing Community for the Montgomery County Public Libraries.
+She and her husband, Jeff Cohen are proud of their two grown and married non-deaf daughters, two son-in-laws, a granddaughter, and a sweet fur granddog who they enjoy spoiling.
+She and her husband, Jeff enjoy traveling, finding Jewish and Jewish Deaf treasures around the world, and discovering new ventures together.

 Jeffrey Dunefsky, a New York native, received his Jewish education at PS 47.
 He later transferred to Lexington School for the Deaf.
 At this school, he attended a class once a week to study Judaism and had a bar mitzvah.
 As a member of WSJD for over 25 years, he has held different positions on the Board of Directors.
 He served as its treasurer from 1986-1988, vice president from 1988-1992, and member at large from 1996-1997.
 He took on active roles in WSJD over the years by assisting in the development of its programs, such as high holy day services.
 For the 2016-2019 term, he currently is one of the three Directors on the WSJD Board of Directors with a focus on Outreach.
 He also is member at large for the Jewish Deaf Congress (JDC) and is assisting its Board of Directors in the planning of the 2017 conference.
 He earned his associate of applied science degree in medical lab technology from NTID and a bachelor of science degree in biology from Gallaudet University.
 He lives with his wife, son and daughter.